 Adding a State Variable

-Chemicals and biotic state variables can be added to the model, either through the AQUATOX wizard or through the main interface screen (by clicking the "Add" button under the list of state variables, which brings up the “Insert State Variable” screen and its list of available state variable compartments).
-When adding fish, the wizard is especially useful as size-class and age-class linkages will be automatically set up through the user interface.
+Chemicals and biotic state variables can be added to the model through the main interface screen (by clicking the "Add" button under the list of state variables, which brings up the “Insert State Variable” screen and its list of available state variable compartments).

 If you are modeling an animal, chemical, or plant state variable for which there are no database parameters available, you will first need to create a new set of parameters for your state variable in the relevant AQUATOX database.
 Often it is best to use an existing database record most similar to your new addition and modify as necessary.
 See the section on parameters for more instructions on adding a new database entry.